veksh/cloudresume/data/markdown/cv-long.md

     - Budgeted, purchased and configured server hardware to support network services, ERP integration, local store operations
     - Arranged and configured WAN links for stores to interconnect them into company network
     - Planned and successfully implemented migration procedure with minimal business disruption (overnight store migration) on a tight schedule (1 store every week), performed rolling update to re-use existing network equipment
-    - Helped to migrate and localize ERP, HR and accounting apps
+    - Helped to migrate and localise ERP, HR and accounting apps
     - Implemented Active Directory and file sharing services in HQ and shops, migrated user accounts, set up automated synchronisation with HR database
     - Migrated mail accounts from Exchange and Office365 to on-premise Communigate server
 - Datacenter refresh: designed and implemented new computing infrastructure for enterprise applications
-    - Sized, budgeted and ordered servers, storage and networking hardware, engineering infrastructure (HWAC, UPS, racks) and network links for 2 new data centers (Saint Petersburg and Moscow)
+    - Sized, budgeted and ordered servers, storage and networking hardware, engineering infrastructure (HWAC, UPS, racks) and network links for 2 new data centres (Saint Petersburg and Moscow)
     - Supervised equipment installation, configuration and wiring
     - Provisioned Fibre Channel storage, configured data and storage network, WAN links
     - Configured DC-wide network services like DNS and NTP, monitoring infrastructure, host installation and update repositories for VM deployment
     - Installed and configured VMware HA cluster on 8 compute nodes, implemented backup and management servers, designed backup and disaster recovery policy
     - Planned, documented and supervised migration of enterprise apps like ERP and e-mail from Kinfisher and Microsoft environments to the local in-house platforms
 - Smaller projects
-	- Enterprise Wi-Fi network with Ruckus: implemented enterprise-wide controller-based network with granuar permissions, inter-site roaming, EAP-TLS certificate authentication
+	- Enterprise Wi-Fi network with Ruckus: implemented enterprise-wide controller-based network with granular permissions, inter-site roaming, EAP-TLS certificate authentication
-	- Redundant inter-site links on Mikrotik hardware: replaced aging Cisco routers with cheaper Mikrotik alternatives, implemented redundant links over L3 VPNs and BGP peering to network operators
+	- Redundant inter-site links on Mikrotik hardware: replaced ageing Cisco routers with cheaper Mikrotik alternatives, implemented redundant links over L3 VPNs and BGP peering to network operators
 	- AD and CommuniGate integration with HR database: automated user account lifecycle management and rights assignment for AD and e-mail (groupware) accounts based on daily exports from HR database
 	- Unified network and AD computer membership management: developed Ansible-based network and AD management framework, automating DNS, DHCP, AD and switch port configuration with Git repository as the central configuration source